RitaRamo/flocking-evolver/JBotRita/experiments/README.md

 Only the evaluation function was choosen differently for each experimental setup:

-* Evaluation function - Local Setup:
+* Evaluation function - Local Setup: ReynoldsLocally

-* Evaluation function - Global Setup:
+* Evaluation function - Global Setup: ReynoldsGlobal

-* Evaluation function - No Alignment Setup:
+* Evaluation function - No Alignment Setup: ReynoldsGlobalWithoutAlignment

 The complete configuration file of each setup can be seen inside each subfolder (GlobalSetup, LocalSetup or NoAlignmentSetup), within the file _arguments.conf